tamizhvendan/tamizhvendan.github.com/source/_posts/2017-07-26-managing-data-in-golang-using-gorm-part-2.markdown

 );
 ```

-*Note: a blog post can have multiple tags and a tag can have multiple blog posts associated with it*
+*Note: a blog post can have multiple tags, and a tag can have multiple blog posts associated with it*

 ## Model Definitions - Post and Tag